Gaming and Leisure Properties Inc. (GLPI) Stock: A Closer Look at the Analyst Ratings

-The average price predicted by analysts for GLPI is $56.41, which is $6.22 above the current price.
-The public float for GLPI is 246.04M and currently, short sellers hold a 1.63% ratio of that float.
-The average trading volume of GLPI on June 09, 2023 was 1.15M shares.
+The public float for GLPI is 246.04M and currently, short sellers hold a 1.48% ratio of that float.
+The average trading volume of GLPI on June 15, 2023 was 1.09M shares.

 Sponsored